20urc3/Talks/Articles/LIB_HARNESS_GUIDE/README.md

 	- Load additional metrics via stream: `FT_Attach_Stream`
 	- Retrieve kerning information: `FT_Get_Kerning(face, left, right, kerning_mode, &kerning)`

-Luckily some library provide example, sometimes quite advanced, that you can use to gather interesting function but also understand what a function do.
-In our case, FreeType have a very interesting folder called [ft2demos](https://download.savannah.gnu.org/releases/freetype/) which contains a lot of complete example usage of the library.
-In this article, we will use those examples to gain better understanding of function usage, but you can use example to list functions too.
+Fortunately, some libraries provide examples, sometimes quite advanced, that can help you identify interesting functions and understand their purpose.
+In our case, FreeType includes a very useful folder called [ft2demos](https://download.savannah.gnu.org/releases/freetype/), which contains numerous complete usage examples of the library.
+In this article, we will use these examples to better understand function usage, but you can also use them to compile a list of functions.

-Now that we have this list it gives us a pretty solid starting point but unfortunately it does not cover the entire library.
-In order to achieve the deepest coverage possible we are going to look into the library [API documentation](https://freetype.org/freetype2/docs/reference/index.html).
-This part is time consuming but finding bugs with our super harness is definitely worthy!
+Now that we have this list, it gives us a solid starting point.
+However, it does not cover the entire library.
+To achieve the deepest possible coverage, we will delve into the library's [API documentation](https://freetype.org/freetype2/docs/reference/index.html).
+While this part can be time-consuming, the effort is worthwhile for creating a super harness capable of finding bugs.

 #### API
-Another great place to look for information about library function is the API documentation.
-In theory all the function would be documented, allowing us the manually craft a very thorough harness.
+Another excellent resource for information about library functions is the API documentation.
+Ideally, all functions should be documented, enabling you to manually craft a thorough and effective harness.
 ##### Core API
 - Face Creation
 	- `FT_New_Face`: Call FT_Open_Face to open a font by its pathname.